TheInverseKey/steampipe-mod-aws-compliance-baseline/aws_baseline/docs/foundational_security_overview.md

 ## Overview

-The AWS Foundational Security Best Practices standard is a set of controls that detect when your deployed accounts and resources deviate from security best practices.
+This repo is for the AWS Foundational Security Best Practices and CIS v2.0.0 automated controls.

 The standard allows you to continuously evaluate all of your AWS accounts and workloads to quickly identify areas of deviation from best practices.
 It